Basketball Hoop Purchasing Guide: Warranty Options

 Basketball Hoops Frequently Come with Warranties

 Most basketball hoop purchases provide an excellent upgrade to your home, or at least provide a long lasting product that can provide many years of use.
 Thus, most basketball hoop manufacturers provide product warranties for their items.
 They understand that you are wanting the system to last a long time while your family grows up.
-However, just about every manfacturers’ warranty is different, sometimes even from the same manufacturer.
+However, just about every manufacturers’ warranty is different, sometimes even from the same manufacturer.
 We will discuss these here.
-Please note that this information is accurate as of the day of this post is published.
+Please note that this information is accurate the day that this post is published.
 Details may have changed since this posting.

 Spalding / Huffy

 Like Lifetime Products, Spalding has two different warranties.
 Their warranties deal with the backboard material.
 The generic warranty deals with all hardware and framing parts of the system, which is 1 year.
 The warranty is then different for acrylic / polycarbonate and glass backboards.
 For polycarbonate and acrylic backboards on their low-end systems, the warranty is 5 years long.
 On acrylic backboards on their high-end systems – the Arena View basketball line – the warranty is 8 years.
 The warranty on their glass backboards, which is entirely unique to Spalding – is a limited lifetime warranty.
 Much like the Mammoth basketball line from Lifetime Products, one thing that is excluded from Spalding’s warranty is damage due to dunking.
 These warranties are only good for residential use.
 Additional and specific warranty questions should be directed to Spalding at 1-800-558-5234.